What happens after treatment for Wilms tumor?

-- Development of second cancers later in life (rare)
+- Increased risk of second cancers later in life (rare)

 To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
 These guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects may be treated.

-Ask your child's health care team about possible long-term complications and make sure there is a plan in place to watch for these problems and treat them, if needed.
-To learn more, ask your child's doctors about the COG survivor guidelines.
-You can also download them for free at the COG Web site: www.survivorshipguidelines.org.
+Ask your child’s health care team about possible long-term complications and make sure there’s a plan in place to watch for these problems and treat them, if needed.
+To learn more, ask your child’s doctors about the COG survivor guidelines.
+You can also download them for free at the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines available (as "Health Links") on the site as well, but we urge you to review them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to review them with a doctor.

-For more about some of the possible long-term effects of cancer treatment, see the separate American Cancer Society document, Children Diagnosed With Cancer: Late Effects of Cancer Treatment.
+For more about some of the possible long-term effects of cancer treatment, see our document Children Diagnosed With Cancer: Late Effects of Cancer Treatment.

 Emotional and social issues for Wilms tumor survivors and their families

 Centers that treat many patients with Wilms tumors may have programs to introduce new patients and their families to others who have finished their treatment.
-Seeing another patient with Wilms tumor doing well is often helpful for the patient and family.
+This can give parents an idea of what to expect during and after treatment, which is very important.
+Seeing another patient with Wilms tumor doing well is often helpful.

 Keeping good medical records

-As much as you may want to put the experience behind you once treatment is completed, it is also very important to keep good records of your child's medical care during this time.
-Eventually, your child will grow up and be on his or her own.
-It is important that you or your child is able to give other doctors the details of the cancer diagnosis and treatment.
+As much as you may want to put the experience behind you once treatment is completed, it’s very important to keep good records of your child’s medical care during this time.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-There is certain information that your child's doctors should have, even into adulthood, including:
+There is certain information that your child’s doctors should have, even into adulthood, including:

 - A copy of the pathology report(s) from any biopsies or surgeries.

-- If there was surgery, a copy of the operative report(s).
+- If your child had surgery, a copy of the operative report(s).

 - If your child stayed in the hospital, a copy of the discharge summaries doctors prepare when patients are sent home.

 - If chemotherapy was given, a list of the final doses of each drug your child received.
-Certain drugs may have specific long-term side effects.
-If you can get a list of these from the pediatric oncologist, it might help any new doctors your child has.
+(Certain drugs may have specific long-term side effects.
+If you can get a list of these from the pediatric oncologist, it might help any new doctors your child has in the future.)